ovh/docs/pages/manage_and_operate/kms/architecture-overview/guide.en-gb.md

 #### Backup location

-Backup location depends of the location of the OVHcloud KMS
+Backup location depends on the location of the OVHcloud KMS.

 - **EU_WEST_RBX**

-KMS Backup Region 1 : EU_WEST_SBG
+    - KMS Backup Region 1 : EU_WEST_SBG
-KMS Backup Region 2 : EU_WEST_GRA
+    - KMS Backup Region 2 : EU_WEST_GRA

 - **EU_WEST_SBG**

-KMS Backup Region 1 : EU_WEST_RBX
+    - KMS Backup Region 1 : EU_WEST_RBX
-KMS Backup Region 2 : EU_WEST_GRA
+    - KMS Backup Region 2 : EU_WEST_GRA

 ### Disaster scenarios

-#### What happens if one host in a zone is lost
+#### What happens if one host in a zone is lost?

-Keys remains available and traffic is redirected to the other zone Requests in flight can timeout or return errors
+Keys remain available and traffic is redirected to the other zone.<br>
+Requests in flight can timeout or return errors.<br>
-If the database is down, the KMS will refuse to create or import new keys
+If the database is down, the KMS will refuse to create or import new keys.

-#### What happens if a zone is lost
+#### What happens if a zone is lost?

-Keys remains available
+Keys remain available.<br>
-The other zone stays available to serve user queries but will refuse to create or import new keys
+The other zone stays available to serve user queries but will refuse to create or import new keys.

-#### What happens if the primary region is lost
+#### What happens if the primary region is lost?

-The keys created in the last seconds can be lost and the KMS becomes unavailable Database replica will be use at region rebuilt to retrieve stored keys
+The keys created in the last seconds can be lost and the KMS becomes unavailable.<br>
+Database replica will be used at region rebuilt to retrieve stored keys.

-#### What happens if the primary region and the remote replica are lost
+#### What happens if the primary region and the remote replica are lost?

-The keys created in the last 5 minutes can be lost and the KMS becomes unavailable Database backup will be use at region rebuilt to retrieve stored keys
+The keys created in the last 5 minutes can be lost and the KMS becomes unavailable.<br>
+Database backup will be used at region rebuilt to retrieve stored keys.

 ## Go further